ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 30. SMS capabilities may exist in code while SMS UI options are hidden by client/surface config.
 31. Module docs are the source of truth for module ownership and client-facing scope.
 Configs should not create a module feature that the owning module does not support.
 32. Commerce and Location configs should support admin convenience and integrations; do not turn Engage Core into a storefront, checkout, GIS, routing, or map product.
+33. Messaging-owned delivery consolidation may combine compatible lifecycle and consent-acknowledgement intents into one physical message.
+Covered intent keys and consent IDs must remain auditable, and uncovered required acknowledgements need an explicit standalone fallback.
+34. Reserved `delivery_consolidation_*` placeholders are internal composition fields, not universal authorable tokens.
+Use them only in a documented consolidation-aware template context.
+35. Public Webinar registration presentation is client-configurable.
+Tests and config audits should validate structure, accessibility, legal-link validity, channel/consent behavior, and runtime safety rather than identical client copy or exact Tailwind class counts.
+36. Persisted runtime payloads must be send-ready and compact.
+Do not duplicate whole model arrays or the same domain snapshot under payload, token, context, and metadata branches.
 ## Universal internal terminology vs configured client nouns

 Engage Core has one universal internal person concept: `Contact`.